bmink/Dominos_House_Plans/README.md

 Trim generally is 1-1/2 in. wide, except at the bottom of the sides and back where it also covers the bottom panel (so is 2-1/4 in. wide).
 Trim is attached with glue + brad nails.

-If the house is exposed to precipitation then I recommend weatherproofing the room.
+If the house is exposed to precipitation then I recommend weatherproofing the roof.
 My original plan was to add a corrugated panel on top of the roof.
 Ultimately we decided to put the house in a sheltered area underneath an overhang so that became unnecessary for now.

 After basic construction and before painting, I caulked all seams between the trim and the main body to maximize weatherproofing.